mitkof6/OpenSimRT/README.md

 kinematic and dynamic quantities using subject-specific musculoskeletal models in real-time.
 The framework was designed to operate with marker-based and inertial measurement units enabling extensions far beyond dedicated motion capture laboratories.
-An overview of how different can be linked-to calculate the joint reaction loads is presented:
+An overview of how different modules can be linked-to calculate the joint reaction loads is presented below:

 ![pipeline](./doc/figures/real_time_pipeline.png)